FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_copy-many-to-one/readme.md

 # RPC copy-many-to-one

+This RPC is used to perform operations with a configuration from multiple source paths to a single target path.

-RPC input contains:
+RPC input contains the following:

-- type of operation - 'merge' or 'replace',
-- type of source datastore - CONFIGURATION / OPERATIONAL,
-- type of target datastore - CONFIGURATION / OPERATIONAL,
+* **type of operation**: `merge` or `replace`
+* **type of source datastore**: `CONFIGURATION` or `OPERATIONAL`
+* **type of target datastore**: `CONFIGURATION` or `OPERATIONAL`
-- list of source paths in RFC-8040 URI formatting,
+* **list of source paths** in RFC-8040 URI format
-- target path in RFC-8040 URI formatting (target path denotes parent entities under which configuration is copied).
+* **target path** in RFC-8040 URI format (target path denotes parent entities under which the configuration is copied)

-Target datastore is optional input field.
+Target datastore is an optional input field.
 By default, it is the same as source datastore.
-Other input fields are mandatory, so it is forbidden to call RPC with missing mandatory field.
-Output of RPC describes result of copy to target path RPC.
-If one path failed for any reason, RPC will be failed overall and no modification will be done to datastore - all modifications are done in the single atomic transaction.
+All other input fields are mandatory.

+RPC output describes the result of the operation.
+If one path fails, the entire operation fails and the datastore is not modified (i.e., all modifications are performed in a single atomic transaction).
-Description of RPC copy-many-to-one is on figure below.

 ![RPC copy-many-to-one](copy-many-to-one.svg)

-## RPC Examples
+## RPC examples

 ### Successful example

-The following example demonstrates execution of copy-many-to-one RPC with 3 source paths.
-Data that is described by these source paths ('snmp', 'access', and 'ntp' containers under three different nodes) will be copied under root 'system:system' container ('dev04' node).
+This example demonstrates the execution of the copy-many-to-one RPC with three (3) source paths.

+Data described by these source paths (`snmp`, `access`, and `ntp` containers under three different nodes) are copied under the root `system:system` container (`dev04` node).

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/subtree-manager:copy-many-to-one' \